webmasterdevlin/spring-boot-superheroes/STEP_BY_STEP_DEVELOPMENT.md

 - add springdoc-openapi-ui and springdoc-openapi-data-rest in the pom.xml
 - write SwaggerConfig configuration inside the config package for custom Swagger UI
 - update the application.properties with app.version, app.name, and app.description
+- run the app and then go to this link: http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/

 ## User
 - create a user package under the com.example.superheroes folder